data-dot-all/dataall/pages/code.md

         )
 ```
 #### indexers
-This package is only needed for modules that need to interact with the OpenSearch Catalog.
+This package is required for modules that need to interact with the OpenSearch Catalog.
 It leverages the
 `BaseIndexer` class to implement the different upsert and delete operations in the catalog.